 How You’ll Help

-Adventures in Preservation is joining the Dunans bridge and castle conservation effort, bringing teams to participate in the skills training and assist with conservation.
+Adventures in Preservation will bring its second group of volunteers to the Dunans bridge and castle conservation effort in 2019.
 Until the castle shell is stabilized, our teams will address work needed on the bridge and other structures on the site.

 Come to Scotland with AiP – travel, learn and preserve as you support this valuable social enterprise!